CardiacModelling/syncropatch_export/README.md

 ### Prerequisites

-This package has been tested on Ubuntu with Python3.7 Python3.8 Python3.9 Python3.10 and Python3.11.
+This package has been tested on Ubuntu with Python 3.7, 3.8, 3.9, 3.10 and 3.11.

 ### Installation

-irst clone this repository
+First clone this repository

 ```
 git clone git@github.com:CardiacModelling/syncropatch_export && cd syncropatch_export